 Context: The tomato is one of the most widely consumed fruiting vegetables in Côte d'Ivoire.
 Unfortunately, 30 to 40% of its production is lost due to a lack of appropriate preservation techniques accessible to most producers and consumers.

-Objectives: The aim of this study is to test the effectiveness of a number of traditional preservation processes.
+Objectives: This study aims to test the effectiveness of several traditional preservation processes.

-Methodology: The experimental method is based on tomato preservation trials using coating and covering techniques.
-These techniques involve coating the fruit with ash or charcoal powder, or covering the fruit with ash or charcoal powder.
+Methodology: The experimental method involves conducting tomato preservation trials using coating and covering techniques.
+These techniques include coating the fruit with ash or charcoal powder, or covering the fruit with ash or charcoal powder.

-Results: It was found that preservation by coating had a positive effect on the fruit.
-In fact, coating the fruit with ash or charcoal powder enabled it to be preserved in very good condition for 35 days, unlike the techniques using ash or charcoal powder (28 days).
-However, the ash-coated fruit showed better physico-chemical characteristics, in particular a slight reduction in water content and vitamin C, as well as little loss of mass.
+Results: Preservation by coating had a positive impact on the fruit.
+Coating the fruit with ash or charcoal powder allowed it to be preserved in very good condition for 35 days, compared to techniques using ash or charcoal powder alone (28 days).
+However, the ash-coated fruit exhibited better physico-chemical characteristics, such as a slight reduction in water content and vitamin C, as well as minimal mass loss.
 A slight increase in refractometric dry extract and acidity was also noted.

-Conclusion and outlook: Coating tomato fruit with ash appears to be the best technique for preserving tomato fruit at room temperature that is available to producers.
-However, sensory tests must be carried out to guarantee the quality of these tomatoes.
+Conclusion and outlook: Coating tomato fruit with ash seems to be the most effective technique for preserving tomato fruit at room temperature for producers.
+However, sensory tests should be conducted to ensure the quality of these tomatoes.

-Key words : Coating, covering, tomato fruit, preservation.
+Key words : Coating, covering, tomato (Solanum lycopersicum L.), fruit, preservation.

 Introduction

 The tomato (Solanum lycopersicum L.), belonging to the Solanaceae family, is one of the most widely consumed fruit vegetables worldwide and represents an essential component of human diets in many regions (Pinela et al., 2021; FAO, 2022).
-It is also among the most extensively cultivated horticultural crops, with global production steadily increasing over the past decades due to its high demand and wide adaptability to different agroecological conditions (Arah et al., 2020; FAO, 2022; Sawadogo et al., 2015; Thapliyal et al., 2025).).
+It is also among the most extensively cultivated horticultural crops, with global production steadily increasing over the past decades due to its high demand and wide adaptability to different agroecological conditions (Arah et al., 2020; FAO, 2022; Sawadogo et al., 2015; Thapliyal et al., 2025).

 Tomatoes are highly valued for their rich nutritional composition, which includes essential minerals such as calcium, potassium, magnesium, and sodium, as well as vitamins A, C, E, and B-complex vitamins.
 They are also an important source of bioactive compounds, particularly carotenoids such as lycopene, which is known for its strong antioxidant activity and potential role in reducing the risk of chronic diseases, including cardiovascular disorders and certain cancers (Sharma & Le Maguer, 2020; Pinela et al., 2021).
 Owing to this nutritional profile, tomatoes play a key role in maintaining a balanced diet and promoting human health (Yahia et al., 2021).
 In Côte d’Ivoire, tomato cultivation also represents an important socio-economic activity, providing income and employment opportunities for many smallholder farmers.